 What are the various subject tests offered?

 When can I take GRE Subject Tests?

-In India, the GRE subject tests can be taken in the month of October only.
+In India, the GRE subject tests can be taken three times in a year (September, October and April).
 Please visit www.ets.org for more details.

 How much do the tests cost?